Christians Under Construction

 We have to smash the illusion that we are strong enough.

-We have to crack open the lie that money make the man, woman or child.
+We have to crack open the lie that money make the man, woman

 We have to flatten our need to be popular or pushy